By Gary Speer

 Later on in the history of the settlement of the Old West, during the years known to many historians as “the Indian Wars,” accounts reveal some of the more horrible, dark side of European contact with Native Americans — cases when white people intentionally infected Indian villages with smallpox and other diseases by means of abandoned blankets and clothing.
 Those were dark times filled with dark deeds by Europeans and Native Americans alike.

-About the Author: Gary Speer is a longtime writer and former newspaper copy editor who focuses on writing tips, Internet marketing, blogging, and a variety of topics related to outdoor living, collecting, and lots of fun things!
+About the Author: Gary Speer is a longtime writer and former newspaper copy editor who focuses on writing tips, Internet marketing, blogging, and a variety of topics related to outdoor living, collecting and lots of fun things!
 Gary offers writing tips at his blog and runs a number of affiliate marketing websites.
+You can find out more about disease of the Great Plains Indian groups’ battles with deadly diseases at Gary’s website, Life in the Old West.